-Disabled Writers is a resource to help editors connect with disabled writers and journalists, and journalists connect with disabled sources.
-Our goal is specifically to promote paid opportunities for multiply marginalized members of the disability community, and to encourage editors and journalists to think of disabled people for stories that stretch beyond disability issues.
+Disabled Writers, founded in 2017, is a resource to help editors connect with disabled writers and journalists, and journalists connect with disabled sources.
+Our goal is to promote paid opportunities for multiply marginalized members of the disability community, and to encourage editors and journalists to think of disabled people for stories that stretch beyond disability issues.

 This resource is specifically designed to help editors connect with disabled people working in journalism, or trying to break into the field.
 It also includes disabled experts who are available to serve as sources, such as attorneys, physicians, social workers, artists, and others with professional experience or education that makes them expert sources in their fields.